-'''

-fabric.utils.warn(msg)

-'''

-Print warning message, but do not abort execution.
+fabric.utils.warn (msg) Print warning message, but do not abort execution.

-This function honors Fabric's output controls and will print the given msg to stderr, provided that the warnings output level (which is active by default) is turned on.
+This function honors Fabric's output controls and will print the given msg to stderr, provided that the

 3.2 Contrib API

 Fabric's contrib package contains commonly useful tools (often merged in from user fabfiles) for tasks such as user I/O, modifying remote files, and so forth.
 While the core API is likely to remain small and relatively unchanged over time, this contrib section will grow and evolve (while trying to remain backwards-compatible) as more use-cases are solved and added.